Measuring the primordial gravitational-wave background in the presence of astrophysical foregrounds

-Astrophysical foregrounds are interesting in their own right since they contain valuable information about the population properties of compact binaries at high redshifts~\cite{Mandic2012, Vitale:2018yhm, Callister2020}.
-However, they complicate searches for the primordial background.
-Recent observations of merging compact binaries~\cite{Abbott:2016blz, TheLIGOScientific:2017qsa, LIGOScientific:2018mvr, Abbott:2020uma, LIGOScientific:2020stg, Abbott:2020khf} by the Advanced LIGO~\cite{aLIGO} and Virgo~\cite{TheVirgo:2014hva} detectors imply that primordial backgrounds are masked by much brighter astrophysical foregrounds~\cite{gw150914_stoch,gw170817_stoch}.
-Binary black holes and binary neutron stars each produce astrophysical foregrounds of $\Omega_\text{gw}(f=\unit[25]{Hz})\approx 10^{-9}$ with $\alpha=2/3$~\cite{Zhu:2011bd, Wu:2011ac, Rosado_2011, Zhu:2012xw, gw170817_stoch}.
-Some fraction of these astrophysical foregrounds is {\em resolvable} with current detectors, meaning that some of the events contributing to the foreground are unambiguously detectable.
-As detectors improve, a greater fraction of the foreground is resolved.
+Astrophysical foregrounds are interesting in their own right since they contain valuable information about the population properties of compact binaries at high redshifts~\cite{Mandic2012, Vitale:2018yhm, Callister2020, Safarzadeh:2020qru}.
+However, recent observations of merging compact binaries~\cite{Abbott:2016blz, TheLIGOScientific:2017qsa, LIGOScientific:2018mvr, Abbott:2020uma, LIGOScientific:2020stg, Abbott:2020khf} by the Advanced LIGO~\cite{aLIGO} and Virgo~\cite{TheVirgo:2014hva} detectors imply that primordial backgrounds are masked by much brighter astrophysical foregrounds~\cite{gw150914_stoch,gw170817_stoch}.
+Binary black holes (BBHs) and binary neutron stars (BNSs) each produce astrophysical foregrounds of $\Omega_\text{gw}(f=\unit[25]{Hz})\approx 10^{-9}$ with $\alpha=2/3$~\cite{Zhu:2011bd, Wu:2011ac, Rosado_2011, Zhu:2012xw, gw170817_stoch}.
+Some fraction of these astrophysical foregrounds is {\em resolvable} with current detectors, meaning that some of the events contributing to the background are unambiguously detectable.
 The most ambitious proposed detectors will resolve essentially every compact binary in the visible Universe~\cite{bbo,decigo, DiggingDeeper}.
 These astrophysical foregrounds are non-Gaussian because the signals do not combine to create a random signal, characterized only by its statistical properties.
-Rather, binary black holes merge every $\unit[2-10]{minutes}$ while binary neutron stars merge every $\unit[4-62]{s}$~\cite{gw170817_stoch}.
-While there are likely to be many binary neutron star signals in the LIGO/Virgo band at any given time, they are nonetheless distinguishable based on their different coalescence times~\cite{DiggingDeeper,Vivanco2019}.
+Rather, BBHs merge every $\unit[2-10]{minutes}$ while BNSs merge every $\unit[4-62]{s}$~\cite{gw170817_stoch}.
+While there are likely to be many BNS signals in the LIGO/Virgo band at any given time, they are nonetheless distinguishable based on their different coalescence times~\cite{DiggingDeeper,Vivanco2019}.